Skip to content

 Photographic tips

-If you are going to visit Puzhehei mainly to take photos keep in mind that 90% of the photos you see in this article were taken with a drone.
-It’s possible to take good pictures even without one, but there is only one panoramic viewpoint (Qinglong Mountain) and the view is partially obscured by trees as you see in the picture below.
+If you visit Puzhehei mainly for photos, remember that 90% of the photos you see in this article were taken with a drone.
+It’s possible to take good pictures even without one, but there is only one panoramic viewpoint (Qinglong Mountain), and the view is partially obscured by trees, as you see in the picture below.

 qinglong mountain

 The best view from the mountain is at sunrise.
-Remember that, as I explained in this article about the rice terraces in Yuanyang, you have to get up very early if you want to place the tripod in the best position.
+Remember that, as I explained in this article about the rice terraces in Yuanyang, you must get up very early to place the tripod in the best position.
 In this article, you will find some information about the use of drones abroad.

-On this page, you can find some more pictures I took in Puzhehei.
-Here you can read an article about the colorful rice fields in Maidichong village.
+You can find some more pictures I took in Puzhehei on this page.
+Here, you can read an article about the colourful rice fields in Maidichong village.
 Here is an article about Mile and Fuxian Lake, both very close to Kunming.
-Here you can find my Yunnan travel guide.
+Here, you can find my Yunnan travel guide.

 Leave a Reply